 Aquafaba is the remaining liquid from legumes and cooking beans.
-It has the same liquid of canned beans or chickpeas.
+It has the same liquid as canned beans or chickpeas.

 The liquid is as consistent as the raw egg white and an official alternative for many recipes.
 You can have three tablespoons of aquafaba (45 g) to replace an egg white or a whole egg.

-Aquafaba is highly helpful in recipes with egg whites such as meringues, macaroon, marshmallow, or nougat.
+Aquafaba is highly helpful in egg whites such as meringues, macaroon, marshmallow, or nougat recipes.